 Hiking and Fishing

-Blue Ridge is also home to the Adventure Race, a team sport race which combines two or more endurance disciplines over 8 or 24-hour course and includes hiking, mountain biking, paddling, and sometimes ropes courses.
-The Escape To Blue Ridge Tri The Mountains Triathlon is also organized in Blue Ridge annually, and consists of a 600 yard swim, 18 mile bike ride, and a 5K run.
+Blue Ridge is also home to the Adventure Race, a team sport race that combines two or more endurance disciplines over an 8 or 24-hour course and includes hiking, mountain biking, paddling, and sometimes ropes courses.
+The Escape To Blue Ridge Tri The Mountains Triathlon is also organized in Blue Ridge annually, and consists of a 600-yard swim, 18-mile bike ride, and a 5K run.
+After all this excitement, you may want to see what other hiking and outdoor trails are out there in the world, and who could blame you.
+Iceland has amazing opportunities for the explorer inside, this site can offer more guidance on this matter and get you hiking in another beautiful place soon.

 Fannin county is home to a large part of the Chattahoochee National Forest.
 Both the Appalachian and Benton MacKaye Trail start at the top of Springer Mountain, located about 30 miles southeast of downtown Blue Ridge.
 The Appalachian Trail begins a journey of over 2,000 miles to Maine through many of the states on the Eastern Seaboard of the US.
 The Benton MacKaye begins with a 286 mile hike along the western slopes of the Appalachian Mountains, rejoining the At in the Great Smoky Mountains National Park.
 Both trails lead to several beautiful local waterfalls, including Long Creek Falls and Long Branch Falls.